CodeWizard-1/restaurant/README.md

 ## Project Goals

 The project is designed to attract customers, provide them with a convenient platform to explore the restaurant's menu and services, enable online reservations, and offer a visual delight in the dishes presented.

+## Idea
-The name of the restaurant "Bella Ciao" came from the Italian song "Bella ciao."
-This song is special for Italians, and it inspired our name.
-Just like the song carries history and feelings, I want the restaurant to convey the same atmosphere and provide our guests with an authentic Italian experience.
+The name of the restaurant "Bella Ciao" comes from the Italian song "Bella ciao".
+This song is special to Italians and inspired me to name the restaurant.
+Just as the song carries the story and feelings, I want the restaurant to convey the same atmosphere and give the guests a real Italian atmosphere.

 ## Design